Neil Wainwright

-Neil Wainwright (born 4 November 1977 in Warrington) is an English former footballer.
+Neil Wainwright (born 4 November 1977) is an English former footballer.
+He is currently first-team assistant coach at Morecambe.

 Wainwright played most of his football on the wing or in more recent times at full back.
 His former clubs include Wrexham, Sunderland and Darlington.
-He returned to Darlington on short term contract in February 2012 signing a short-term contract, before the club folded in the summer.
+He returned to Darlington in February 2012 signing a short-term contract, before the club folded in the summer.